 If your little guy with ADHD could control those his impulses in your classroom, trust me, he would.
 But he can’t, just like I can’t will myself to have the energy level of a toddler.
 Help him to find ways to work off a little energy AND complete classroom assignments.

-Why do we care about grades so much?!
+do we care about grades so much?!

 Wouldn’t it be perfect if every single kid in your classroom was a straight A student?!
 Last time I checked, that isn’t realistic.
 Like, not even a little bit realistic.
 So why do we always put so much emphasis on grades?
 Why can’t we celebrate a hard earned C-?
 When I sit in parent-teacher conferences with the parents of students with disabilities, I always encourage them to focus on their IEP progress monitoring or other area of growth rather than the letter sitting next to their reading or writing grade on their report card.

-The IEP isn't optional.
+IEP isn’t optional.

 Many teachers want to be choosy in regards to accommodations.
 An IEP is a legal document, in which the general education teacher(s), special education teacher(s), principal, and parents have the ability to write, change, and adapt the services and supports for the student.
 If there is an accommodation that you don’t agree with, see a need for, or simply want to adjust, ask the special education teacher for a meeting.
 You are legally obligated to provide the services, supports, and accommodations that are outlined.
 Make sure that you understand them and that they are fitting for the student.
 If those accommodations were written, then at one point in time, a team of people met, discussed, and agreed that those accommodations were necessary.
 It’s not your job to pick and choose based on what works for you.

-An IEP is NOT an excuse.
+NOT an excuse.

 Have a student with a reading disability, but they’re doing horrible with basic computation?
 Oh, it must be the disability.
 Ummm, no?!
 And shut up, you’ve heard it at some point in your career.
 Some parents, students, and teachers see an IEP as the ultimate excuse.
 Math homework taking too long at night?
 Let’s pull the IEP card to reduce the amount of homework.
 Didn’t pass statewide testing?
 That’s ok!
 They have an IEP!